The VAT domestic reverse charge for buildings and construction services is now in force (as of 1 March 2021).

-*Update* HMRC has published Revenue and Customs Brief 7 (2020) explaining that the introduction of the domestic reverse charge for construction services will be delayed from 1 October 2020 until 1 March 2021 due to the impact of the coronavirus on the construction sector.
-This brief explains that the introduction of the domestic reverse charge for construction services will be delayed for a period of 5 months from 1 October 2020 until 1 March 2021 due to the impact of the coronavirus pandemic on the construction sector.
-In addition, there will be an amendment to the original legislation, which was laid in April 2019, to make it a requirement that for businesses to be excluded from the reverse charge because they are end users or intermediary suppliers, they must inform their sub-contractors in writing that they are end users or intermediary suppliers.
-HMRC had previously published Revenue and Customs Brief 10 (2019) confirming that the implementation of the domestic reverse charge VAT for construction services has been delayed for a period of 12 months until 1 October 2020 to give users more time to prepare (in part due to Brexit).
+Revenue and Customs Brief 7 (2020) previously explained that the introduction of the domestic reverse had been delayed from 1 October 2020 until 1 March 2021 due to the impact of the coronavirus on the construction sector.
+In addition, there was an amendment to the original legislation, to make it a requirement that for businesses to be excluded from the reverse charge because they are end users or intermediary suppliers, they must inform their sub-contractors in writing that they are end users or intermediary suppliers.
+The changes had previously been delayed for a period of 12 months until 1 October 2020 to give users more time to prepare (in part due to Brexit).

 The introduction of the VAT domestic reverse charge (“reverse charge”) from 1 March 2021 for non-charitable entities working in the construction industry has brought tax back into the spotlight within the sector.